 - Trade exception: $1,716,873 (expires 2/8/21) 6

-- Brown’s salary becomes fully guaranteed after July 10.
+- If his team option is exercised, Mykhailiuk’s salary becomes fully guaranteed after October 22.

 - The cap holds for Calderon, Nelson, Pachulia, Lucas, and Whitehead remain on the Pistons’ books because they haven’t been renounced after going unsigned in 2019/20.
 They can’t be used in a sign-and-trade deal.